Kaun Banega Crorepati: Main gameplay

 After determining the winner of Fastest Finger First, they would join the host in the "Hot Seat" to start answering a series of multiple-choice questions on their way to win the top cash prize as outlined in the table below.
 Along the way, the contestant is free to walk away from the game with their winnings but if they got a question wrong, they would walk away with nothing unless they correctly answered a milestone question (highlighted in yellow) that would guarantee some winnings.

 To help them along the way, much like its counterparts, the contestant had a set of lifelines available for them to use.
-Which lifelines were available were dependent on the format being used.
+Which lifelines were available was dependent on the format being used.